DataDog/documentation/ts_github_actions/README.md

 TypeScript is a typed programming language that compiles to JavaScript.
 When you run `npm run build` from this folder, any TypeScript in `src` is compiled into JavaScript files that are stored in the `lib` folder.

-See TypeScript's [Getting Started documentation][1] for resources tailored to your experience level.
+See TypeScript's [Get Started documentation][1] for resources tailored to your experience level.

 **Key concepts to understand before editing anything in this package:**